JAndritsch/basic_s3_uploader/docs/upload_config.md

 This page covers the different uploader settings and events that can be configured.
-To seem some of these settings in action, check out the sample app provided in the project repository.
+To see some of these settings in action, check out the sample app provided in the project repository.

 ## Config settings